 Can I download sample PRINCE2 Practitioner exam papers?

-No there are not, or at least there aren’t any official ones.
+No. There aren’t any official ones available for download.
 The PRINCE2 accreditation body (AXELOS) makes 2 sample PRINCE2 Practitioner exam papers available to accredited training organizations (ATO’s) such as Knowledge Train.
 These are copyrighted materials and only ATO’s have a license to distribute them to their students.
 No other individuals or organizations have such a license and so if you find a sample PRINCE2 exam available for download, then the owner of that web site is breaking the law, and by downloading it you are committing theft.

 The other problem with downloading sample or mock PRINCE2 Practitioner exams is that you cannot be sure that they are up to date.
 Because these downloads are only made available by individuals or organizations which don’t respect copyright, nothing is guaranteed about their authenticity or whether they are up to date.
 Your best bet therefore is not to download any sample or mock PRINCE2 exams and to only rely upon accredited training from reputable and licensed training companies.
 So, stay away from PRINCE2 torrents and people trying to sell you sample exams or test papers.